 - Glowing Eyes of Doom: Rose when she absorbs the Time Vortex energies.
 When the Doctor takes it out of her, his eyes glow too.

 The Doctor: It's not right!
 You can't control life and death!

 Bad Wolf: But I can.

-- Go Out with a Smile: The Ninth Doctor.
+- Go Out with a Smile: The Ninth Doctor smiles as he regenerates.

-- After talking with the Emperor, we see the Doctor in the TARDIS, just leaning against the doors in defeat as the Daleks scream at him.
+- After talking with the Emperor, we see the Doctor in the TARDIS, just leaning against the doors in despair as the Daleks scream at him.